-“For high-risks positions, certainly you need to give consideration to annual checks,” Forwood says.
+“For high-risk positions, certainly you need to give consideration to annual checks,” Forwood says.
 “We’ve seen organisations get into trouble when they’ve only done the initial check.
-Then that person gets convicted of an offence and suddenly it’s news to the business because they never did any subsequent checks.
+Then that person gets convicted of an offense and suddenly it’s news to the business because they never did any subsequent checks.

 “For lower to medium-risk positions, you can work on different time frames.
 But for high-risk positions, annual checks aren’t an unreasonable burden.”

 While it’s mostly in the finance and banking sectors where we’ve seen a growing threat of money laundering and terrorism financing, no specific industry is impervious to economic crime.